-Lamb's rum, one of the top-selling rum families in Canada, was significantly impacted by unfavourable consumer trends and declining economic conditions in regional strongholds.
-Retail volumes for the overall rum category declined 2% for the quarter, while retail values declined 1% compared to the same period last year.
-The economy rum category declined 5% in retail volumes and 4% in retail value on a quarterly comparable period.
+Lamb's rum, one of the top-selling rum families in Canada, has been impacted by ongoing changes in consumer trends for standard rum, as well as difficult economic conditions in regional strongholds.
+Retail volumes for the overall rum category declined 2% for the quarter while retail values decreased 1% when compared to the same period last year.
+The economy rum category was flat in retail volumes and edged up 1% in retail value on a quarterly comparable period.

-Lamb's experienced an 8% decline in retail volumes and a 6% decline in retail value when compared to the same period last year.
-The Lamb's rum product line is heavily weighted in the dark and white segments and has faced difficult economic conditions and increased competitor pressure in its key markets.
-Our strategy remains to defend its regional strongholds with new targeted campaigns, to focus on the most differentiated variants and to launch new flavour variants such as Lamb's Spiced Cherry rum (launched in the third quarter of the fiscal year ended June 30, 2017) and Lamb's Pineapple rum (launched this quarter).
+Lamb's experienced a 1% decline in retail volumes and a 4% decline in retail value when compared to the same period last year.
+The Lamb's rum product line is heavily weighted in the dark and white segments, categories which have faced evolving consumer preferences in recent years and increased competitor pressure in key markets.
+Our strategy remains to defend its regional strongholds with targeted campaigns (including the "Hometown Heroes" campaign), to focus on the most differentiated variants and to launch new flavour variants and format innovations.
+The recently launched Lamb's Sociable Pineapple and Soda, has already become Newfoundland's #2 ready-to-drink and is helping to stabilize family performance and recruit new drinkers.